Materials-Consortia/OPTIMADE/optimade.rst

     - `assemblies`_
     - `structure\_features`_

-  - It MAY also have a 'relationships'_ field for references that apply to the entire trajectory rather than to a single frame.

 reference\_frame
 ~~~~~~~~~~~~~~~~

-- **Description**: The number of the frame at which the reference structure was taken.
+- **Description**: The number of the frame at which the reference\_structure was taken.
 - **Type**: integer
 - **Requirements/Conventions**:

-  - **Support**: MUST be supported if the reference frame is taken from the trajectory.
+  - **Support**: MUST be supported if the reference\_structure is taken from the trajectory.
-    If the reference structure is not in the trajectory, the value MUST NOT be present.
+    If the reference\_structure is not in the trajectory, the value MUST NOT be present.
   - **Query**: Support for queries on this property is OPTIONAL.
     If supported, filters MAY support only a subset of comparison operators.